minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 *Figure 1: schematic of what countries a key is relevant for (T = day of test result)*

-As we can see here, some keys only are relevant for the Dutch app ecosystem and have region of interest = NL.
-But on T-10, T-7 and T-4, the keys have 2 regions of interest, because the key (which has a lifetime of a day typically) has RPIs that were broadcast in 2 countries on those days.
-The below table shows how the keys get ‘tagged’ after determining the regions of interest:
+As we can see here, some keys only are relevant for the Dutch app ecosystem and have countries of interest = NL.
+But on T-10, T-7 and T-4, the keys have 2 countries of interest, because the key (which has a lifetime of a day typically) has RPIs that were broadcast in 2 countries on those days.
+The below table shows how the keys get ‘tagged’ after determining the countries of interest:

 <table>
   <tr>
     <th>Key</th>
     <th>Day</th>
     <th>Origin</th>
-    <th>Regions of interest</th>
+    <th>Countries of interest</th>
   </tr>
   <tr>
     <td>1</td>